Erika Montresor

 (Quoted by Guido Piovene, Il viaggio in Italia)

-In Verona there are Roman ruins and ancient monuments, medieval buildings and Renaissance palaces, all testifying to a thousand years of history.
-The city walls, the urban layout that has remained intact since Roman times, the characteristic frescoed facades, Erbe and Signori squares where the city life pulsates, all form the backdrop to the romantic legend of the world's most famous lovers, Romeo and Juliet.
+In Verona there are Roman ruins, medieval buildings and elegant Renaissance palaces, monuments all testifying to a thousand years of history.
+The city walls, the urban layout that has remained intact since Roman times, the characteristic frescoed facades, Erbe square and Signori square where the city life pulsates, all form the backdrop to the romantic legend of the world's most famous lovers, Romeo and Juliet.

 Verona is vital, in the past it was the capital of the Germanic kingdom and a crossroads of cultures, and even today it is still an important commercial hub for the north.

-For over a century in the Arena passions and dramas of the operas come to life on stage, the music and the "bel canto" resound in the world's largest open air theatre, fascinating thousands and thousands of spectators from all over the globe.
+For over a century in the Arena passions and dramas of the operas come to life, the music and the "bel canto" resound in the world's largest open air theatre, fascinating thousands and thousands of spectators from all over the globe.

 My formation